adeynes/pocketmine-tutorial/pages/configuration.md

 git push origin master
 ```
 From now on, you should remind yourself to commit your progress after every significant change (you don't have to push after every commit, you can do that at the end of your coding session).

 ___

 Each server can now customize the enable message.
-[Next, we'll add commands so that it can be changed in-game or from the console directly](commands)
+[Next, we'll add commands so that it can be changed in-game or directly from the console.](commands)